awmatheson/recoverable-cart-join/README.md

 ### Introduction

 In this example, we're going to build a small online order fulfillment system.
 It will join two events within a stream: one event type containing customer orders and another containing successful payments.
 The dataflow will emit completed orders for each customer that have been paid.
+It will also handle a failure event without crashing.

 **Sample Data**